 - have HIV or AIDS

-Hepatitis C that runs its course and responds to treatment in a relatively short period is called “acute” hepatitis.
-Men (and women) with acute hepatitis C usually fight off HCV within six months.
+Hepatitis C that runs its course without treatment in a relatively short period is called “acute” hepatitis.
+People with acute hepatitis C usually clear their HCV infection within 6 months.

-Chronic hepatitis C is a longer-lasting form of liver disease.
-Your immune system may not be successful in fighting the virus, and it stays in your body for lengthy periods.
-Untreated chronic hepatitis C can lead to liver damage or liver cancer.
+Chronic hepatitis C is a longer lasting form of liver disease.
+Your immune system may not be able to clear the virus, and it stays in your body for lengthy periods.
+Untreated chronic hepatitis C can lead to liver damage and liver cancer.

-One of the reasons that hepatitis C can be so damaging is that it’s possible to have it for years without knowing.
-Some patients may not show any signs of the initial viral infection until the disease has advanced significantly.
-According to the National Digestive Diseases Information Clearinghouse (NDDIC), liver damage and symptoms of hepatitis C may not develop for up to 10 years after infection with the virus.
+One of the reasons hepatitis C can be so damaging is that it’s possible to have it for years without knowing.
+Some people may not show any signs of the initial viral infection until the disease has advanced significantly.

-Although hepatitis C is asymptomatic in some people, others may show signs of illness within a few months of being exposed to the virus, such as:
+Although hepatitis C is asymptomatic in some people, others may have symptoms of the illness within a few months of being exposed to the virus, such as:

-- yellowing of the whites of the eyes (jaundice)
+- yellowing of the whites of the eyes, or jaundice

 - stomach pain